The SaaS Benchmark Guide: 7 Metrics Every Founder Needs to Track

 Rule of 40 in SaaS: Balancing profitability and growth

-The Rule of 40 gives a quick snapshot of a company's balance between profitability and growth.
+The Rule of 40 gives a quick snapshot of a company's balance between profitability and growth, where a score above 40% is seen as healthy.

 2. Recurring revenue (%)